Update as of Spring 2019:

-We are a growing group of people who have been emotionally abused, manipulated, stolen from, and sexually assaulted by Scott Lewis (“astronomer and science communicator”, creator of Know the Cosmos, and producer of Hubble Space Telescope Hangouts” — also found on Twitter, Instagram, Google+, Facebook).
+We are a growing group of people who have been emotionally abused, manipulated, stolen from, and sexually assaulted by Scott Lewis (“astronomer and science communicator”, creator of Know the Cosmos, and sometimes host of Hubble Space Telescope Hangouts” — also found on Twitter, Instagram, Google+, Facebook).
 Scott Lewis uses a range of abusive tactics along with industry social capital (astronomy and science communications) to garner sympathy and trust in order to take advantage of people.
 We have recently connected with each other only to realize that we were not alone in our toxic interactions with him.
-Between us and thanks to conversations with other victims, we can account for at least $19,000 (edit: current total stands at $35,000) loaned to him, and was never returned.
+Between us and thanks to conversations with other victims, we can account for at least $19,000 (edit: current total stands at $35,000, see updates below) loaned to him, and was never returned.
 We now realize that what each of us experienced fits within a larger pattern of emotional, sexual, and financial abuse.
 The purpose of this post is not to hurt Scott Lewis, but to provide support to those victimized by him and to warn potential victims so that this cycle of abuse stops.
 We are writing this article because we do not want any more people to become victims at his hands.

 Despite legal action being brought against him at least once, we know that Scott Lewis has continued with his cycle of manipulation and pattern of abuse.